On braids and links up to link-homotopy: Links up to link-homotopy

-There are algebraic redundancies in Table \ref{tableau}, i.e. some lines are combinations of other lines, which means that some partial conjugations generate the others.
-So we can keep only these ones (or their opposite), which we call \emph{"generating"} partial conjugations, and which we record in Table \ref{tableau'}.
+There are however algebraic redundancies in Table \ref{tableau}, i.e. some lines are combinations of other lines, which means that some operation $(\bar{x_i},\bar{x_i})_k$ generate the others.
+So we can keep only these ones (or their opposite), which we call \emph{“generating"} operations, and which we record in Table \ref{tableau'}.

-Finally, with Table \ref{tableau'} we reinterpret the classification of links with 4 component as follows. \begin{thm} Two 4-component links, see as closures of braids in normal forms (see Figure \ref{formenormal(1234)}), are link-homotopic if and only if their clasp-numbers are related by a sequence of transformations from Table \ref{tableau'}. \end{thm}
+Finally, with Table \ref{tableau'} we reinterpret the homotopy classification of 4-component links as follows. \begin{thm} Two 4-component links, seen as closures of braids in normal forms (see Figure \ref{formenormal(1234)}), are link-homotopic if and only if their clasp-numbers are related by a sequence of transformations from Table \ref{tableau'}. \end{thm} \begin{rmq} Table \ref{tableau1} was only used here as a tool to simplify the computations summarized in Table \ref{tableau}.
+We stress that Table \ref{tableau'} alone suffices to generate Table \ref{tableau1} and Table \ref{tableau}.
+In particular, Table \ref{tableau1} is obtained by “commuting" the rows of Table \ref{tableau'}.
+More precisely let us denote by $[R_i]_k$ the variation associated to the $i$-th row of Table $k$.
+Let us also denote by $[R_i,R_j]_k$ the “commutator of rows $i$ and $j$" from Table $k$, i.e. the variation obtained by applying the $i$-th row of Table $k$, then the $j$-th, then the opposite of the $i$-th and finally the opposite of the $j$-th.
+Thus, Table \ref{tableau'} generates the rows of Table \ref{tableau1} as follows: